WS-218 Brass Meallurgy for Horologists: March 22-24

 -black polishing of steel

-The workshop will be held at the NAWCC School of Horology on Friday-Sunday between the hours of 8:00 and 4:00.
+The workshop will be held at the NAWCC School of Horology on Saturday-Monday between the hours of 8:00 and 4:00.
 This includes two 15 minute breaks and 1 hour for lunch.